libratom/libratom/README.md

 ### macOS environment setup

-Install the latest version of XCode from the App Store.
-Once XCode is installed, open a terminal (you can find the terminal app by clicking the Spotlight magnifying glass and typing term).
+Install the latest version of Xcode from the App Store.
+Once Xcode is installed, open a terminal (you can find the terminal app by clicking the Spotlight magnifying glass and typing term).

-Run the following to install/update the XCode command line tools:
+Run the following to install/update the Xcode command line tools:

 ```shell
 user-macbook:~ user$ xcode-select --install